39 S. El Molino Ave. Pasadena, CA 91101 | map |

 Counterweight system: Operated stage right up about 8' from the stage floor.
 The sets are mostly double purchase with a few single purchase sets.
 The system, along with a new grid, was installed in the 80s.
 Originally it was a hemp house.
 The stage right flyfloor is used for loading as the loading bridge (also added in the 80s) doesn't have much weight capacity.

-Status: The Playhouse's resident company has been active in presenting both new plays as well as revivals.
-After financial problems and a closure in 2010, the company is again presenting a full season.
+Since 1986 the Playhouse's revived operating company has been active in presenting both new plays as well as revivals.
+After more financial problems, a closure in 2010, a Covid closure in 2020 and 2021, the Playhouse company is again presenting a full season.
+The big turnaround has been through the efforts of artistic director Danny Feldman who came on board in 2016.
+The company got a Regional Theatre Tony Award in 2023.

 The lobby: